 NOTE: you may be able to adjust the amount of air flow and heat on most dryers to suit your personal needs.

 Please view : HOW MUCH HEAT IS TOO MUCH:

-Conditioners, put away those leave-in's as they only coat the surface and you may still have flyaway hair'.
-The packaging should state HYDRATING for fine hair this group tend to have less weight leaving you with some body/ volume these also are ideal for those of you with fine soft curls.
+Put away those summer leave-in conditioners's as they only coat the surface and you may still have flyaway hair this is the time for a rinse out conditioner which are more effective.
+The label should read HYDRATING for fine hair as they tend to have less weight leaving your hair with some body/ volume these also are ideal for those with fine soft curls.